Why Does My Head Hurt When I Cough?

 When to See a Doctor for Headaches from Coughing

-If you have any of the other symptoms that accompany secondary cough headaches, like dizziness or difficulties with balance, then talk to your doctor right away.
-You should also see a doctor right away if you start to experience blurred or double vision.
 In order to diagnose what is causing your cough headaches, your doctor may want to run diagnostic imaging tests.
 Why might your doctor recommend an MRI or CT scan?
 A CT scan or MRI will provide your doctor with clear pictures of the affected area.
-CT scans and MRIs take highly detailed images of your internal structures, including bones, muscles, tissues, and organs like the brain.
+MRI and CT scans can help identify any abnormalities or underlying conditions that might be causing your symptoms.
+This can be crucial for developing an effective treatment plan.

 At-Home Remedies for Cough Headaches